Market Literacy

 Onwards, bravely...

-If you buy a car in full, you get a title with your name on it.
-Not so with stock/shares - contrary to popular belief.
 What you get is an I.O.U.
-Shares you purchase through a brokerage are not, technically, yours - your name is not on them - you do not own them... which has serious ramifications.
+Shares you purchase through a brokerage are not, technically, yours - your name is not on them - you do not own them... and that has has serious ramifications.
 In short, you have access to them, which entails buying/selling/etc..., but you are not the true owner.
 Someone else is the owner (Cede And Company) and that equates to other people/organizations/companies potentially using "your" shares - legally and illegally - without your knowledge.

 Once again, I'm asking you to understand...